 When rosacea flares up it can cause an unpleasant hot or burning sensation on your skin, which can take hours or even days to calm down.
 Give your complexion some cooling relief with a natural facial mist, such as Green People’s Toning Hydrating Mist.
 This revitalising spritz contains organic floral waters from Orange Blossom and Rose, which are intensely hydrating and help to bring your skin back into a healthy balance.

 If you use mineral make-up, apply a couple of spritzes over your make-up throughout the day.
 It provides instant hydration and helps to improve the look of your foundation by refreshing the mineral pigments.

 Do you have any questions about make-up for rosacea?
-Please get in touch by leaving a comment below, or you can talk to one of our friendly customer care team by calling 01403 740350.
+Please get in touch, you can talk to one of our friendly customer care team by calling 01403 740350.